Akifakdemir/gamesparks-cpp-sdk/unrealengine/README.md

 If you want to get changes from the plugin back, just call "copy_changes.bat".
 This will copy all the changes from the sample folder into the plugin folder

+# Blueprint support

+The current version contains 2 core blueprint actions

+GameSparks/Connect - this allows you to configure your apiKey, secret and whether you are connecting to preview or live GameSparks/Disonnect - disconnects from the server.

+There is an example of a request, and we will be adding all gamesparks requests to the SDK. ***Your feedback on this pattern would be appreciated***

+GameSparks/Send Authentication Request - This is a blueprint version of AuthenticationRequest

 # Platform Support Status

 |                        | *Compiles* | *Packaging* | *Tests* |